realyixuan/blog/Perfectionism is a pitfall.md

 # Perfectionism is pitfall

-> "It ain’t what you don’t know that gets you into trouble.
-It’s what you know for sure that just ain’t so".
+> It ain’t what you don’t know that gets you into trouble.
+It’s what you know for sure that just ain’t so.
 >
 > &mdash; Mark Twin

-Perfectionism is a very popular word in mainstream culture, and propaganda through the ignorant media even led many to believe that perfectionism is a great quality.
+Perfectionism is a very popular word in mainstream culture, and propaganda through the pompous, ignorant media led many to even believe that perfectionism is a great quality.
 But it's totally not true, on the exactly contrary, it's terrible.
 As a former perfectionist, I now deeply think perfect is antonym of practical.
-It takes you so much time and energy but gives you little.
+It mislead me long time, taking my much time and energy and giving me little.

-Here I give the reasons:
+Here I give the specific reasons:

 - Perfection does not exist in reality
-    - one thing is the result of interaction of many aspects
-    - sometimes they are contradictory

 > Don't try for perfection because "good enough" is often just that.
 >